vicaya/hypertable/README.txt

     - expat (http://sourceforge.net/projects/expat)
     - lzo-2.02 (http://www.oberhumer.com/opensource/lzo/)

-    HIGHLY RECOMMENDED (but non required):
+    HIGHLY RECOMMENDED (but not required):
     - tcmalloc (http://code.google.com/p/google-perftools/)

     NOTE: If tcmalloc is available on your system, install it.
 Hypertable is